Design Goals

 • Subprocesses – loops or dead-end flows where users often got stuck

-This model became a “single source of truth” for understanding how all modules connected — including Device Configurator, Fleet Manager, Real-Time Monitoring, and Safety Outcome]
+This model became a “single source of truth” for understanding how all modules connected — including Device Configurator, Fleet Manager, Real-Time Monitoring, and Safety Outcomes.

 Findings from the Workflow Map